Contact notes:

 Ross Mills

 Ross Mills is a type designer and co-founder of Tiro Typeworks.
-He has been invloved in the design and production of multilingual and specialist typefaces for Microsoft Corp., Linotype Library, Apple Computer, the Government of Nunavut and others.
-He lives on Galiano Island, British Columbia.
+He has been involved in the design and production of multilingual and specialist typefaces for Microsoft Corp., Linotype Library, Apple Computer, the Government of Nunavut and others.

 Tiro Typeworks